-a) Labels on prepackaged foods must be applied in such a manner that they will not become separated from the container.

-b) Statements required to appear on the label must be clear, prominent, indelible and readily legible by the consumer under normal conditions of purchase and use.

-c) The information appearing on the label must be in letters and/or numbers of not less than 1.6 mm in height except in cases where the BNSI permits or requires other font sizes.

-d) Where the container is covered by a wrapper, the wrapper must carry the necessary information, or the label on the container must be readily legible through the outer wrapper or not be obscured by it.

-e) The name and net contents of the food must appear on the main panel of the label.

-f) All labels must be in the English language.

-g).
-All numbers relating to net contents and drained weights must be in Arabic numerals.
+- a) Labels on prepackaged foods must be applied in such a manner that they will not become separated from the container. - b) Statements required to appear on the label must be clear, prominent, indelible and readily legible by the consumer under normal conditions of purchase and use. - c) The information appearing on the label must be in letters and/or numbers of not less than 1.6 mm in height except in cases where the BNSI permits or requires other font sizes.
+For further details on this subject, U.S. suppliers may contact the BNSI (contact information provided in Appendix I). - d) Where the container is covered by a wrapper, the wrapper must carry the necessary information, or the label on the container must be readily legible through the outer wrapper or not be obscured by it. - e) The name and net contents of the food must appear on the main panel of the label. - f) All labels must be in the English language. - g) All numbers relating to net contents and drained weights must be in Arabic numerals.